 How Can You Obtain Ortho-K Lenses?

-An optometrist who focuses on myopia management, such as Dr. William Altig, can provide ortho-k lenses.
+An optometrist who focuses on myopia management, such as Our eye doctors, can provide ortho-k lenses.
 At The Myopia Management Center at Altig Optical, we examine the athlete’s eyes and create an exact topographic map of the cornea’s surface with the help of specialized equipment.
 The ortho-k contact lenses are then custom-designed to meet the individual’s requirements.

 We will also provide guidance on caring for and cleaning the lenses.

 Don’t let vision issues get in the way of achieving your best on the sports field.
-If glasses or contacts are getting in the way of your or your child’s athletic performance, contact Dr. William Altig at The Myopia Management Center at Altig Optical to schedule an eye exam today.
+If glasses or contacts are getting in the way of your or your child’s athletic performance, contact Our eye doctors at The Myopia Management Center at Altig Optical to schedule an eye exam today.

 The Myopia Management Center at Altig Optical serves patients from Fort Worth, Newark, Springtown, North Richland Hills, and throughout Texas.